nmpavel/ai-content-generator/README.md

 ## Project Overview

 This project is a **full-stack web application** that allows users to generate, manage, and track AI-powered content in real-time.
 Users can submit prompts to generate different types of content such as blog posts, captions, or product descriptions.
 The content generation is powered by **Google Gemini AI**.
-Jobs are queued with **BullMQ + Redis** for delayed execution, and users receive **real-time status updates via WebSockets (Socket.IO)**.
+Jobs are queued with **BullMQ + Redis** for delayed execution, and users receive **real-time status updates by polling**.

 Key features: